mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 When the maximum number of tasks is known, it must be applied manually in the *Apache Airflow* configuration.
 If not, *Cloud Composer* sets the defaults and the workers will be under-utilized or *airflow-worker* pods will be [evicted](https://cloud.google.com/composer/docs/how-to/using/troubleshooting-dags) due to memory overuse.

-* **core.parallelism** -- The maximum number of task instances that can run concurrently in Airflow regardless of worker count, 18 if not specified explicitly.
+* **core.parallelism** -- The maximum number of task instances that can run concurrently in Airflow regardless of worker count.
+  Set to 18 for 3-nodes *Cloud Composer* cluster if not specified explicitly.
-* **celery.worker_concurrency** -- Defines the number of task instances that a worker will take, 6 for 3-nodes cluster if not specified explicitly.
+* **celery.worker_concurrency** -- Defines the number of task instances that a worker will take.
+  Set to 6 by *Cloud Composer* if not specified explicitly.

 In my 3-workers cluster scenario the following settings should be applied.